Confidential and Private Support, available 24/7

 Dual diagnosis treatment runs across the same continuum of care as standalone mental health or substance use treatment.
 The right level depends on severity, safety risk, life circumstances, and clinical assessment.

-- Medical detox.
 Medically supervised withdrawal management when the substance use component requires it.
 Detox is the first step for alcohol, opioid, benzodiazepine, and other dependencies, with 24-hour medical monitoring and FDA-approved withdrawal medications.

-- Residential treatment.
 Live-in care with 24-hour clinical supervision, typically 30 to 90 days.
 The right fit when symptoms are severe, when home is not a stable recovery environment, when there is suicidal ideation, or when both conditions need intensive simultaneous treatment.

-- Partial hospitalization program (PHP).
 Day program structure of 5 to 6 hours per day, 5 days per week, often after residential discharge or for clients who do not need 24-hour care.

-- Continued Care.
 3 hours per day, 3 days per week, for clients maintaining work or school while needing more support than weekly therapy.

-- Therapy and medication management.
 Weekly or biweekly sessions with regular psychiatric appointments.
 Often the right step-down after continued care or for stable maintenance.

-- Telehealth.
 Secure video sessions for therapy and medication management, available across California.
 Same licensed clinicians, same coverage.
 Particularly useful for stable maintenance or for clients in remote areas.

-Therapies And Modalities
+Therapies and Modalities Offered

 Dual diagnosis programs use evidence-based therapies that work for both mental health and substance use, often the same modality applied to both conditions: